 Q: Can Employees Be Forced to Work Overtime?

-Employers can require employees to work overtime and they have the right to fire for refusal, according to the FLSA.
+Employers can require employees to work overtime in addition to their normal work schedule and they have the right to fire for refusal, according to the FLSA.
 FLSA sets no limits on how many hours a day or week employers can require employees to work.

 While employers can require employees to work overtime, there are some exceptions.
 These include union contracts, other employment contracts, computer professionals, workers responsible for childcare, and more.

 Q: Do Lunch Breaks Count Toward Overtime Pay?

 If an employee is relieved of all duties during a bona fide meal period—typically lasting at least 30 minutes—they are not considered working during this time.
 As a result, these hours do not factor into overtime pay calculations.

 Q: Do Short Breaks Count Toward Overtime Pay?

 When employees take a break, these rest periods—typically lasting between five and 20 minutes—are considered work time.
 As a result, these hours do factor into overtime pay calculations.

 Q: How Do State Laws Factor Into Overtime Pay?

 A: Some states may have more expansive overtime laws than others.